Repost from 2015. Edited, updated, and corrected.

 This is my interpretation of the Bible, my interpretation comes straight from God, my interpretation is final, so shut up and get back to serving Jesus.

-There are thousands of churches and pastors who hold similar views.
-We are one of the most scientifically advanced nations on earth, yet, at the same time, we are quite ignorant about basic scientific fact.
+There are thousands and thousands of American churches and pastors who hold similar views.
+The United States is one of the most scientifically advanced nations on earth, yet, at the same time, we are quite ignorant about basic scientific facts.
 We can thank religion for our collective ignorance.